 There are several environmental factors that play a vital role in the development of bipolar disorder.
 There are several pieces of evidence that suggest that stress greatly contributes to the onset of the symptoms of bipolar disorder and can be considered to be responsible for the development.

 3. Brain functioning

-The brain of the people with bipolar disorder differs from the brain of the healthy person.
+The brain of people with bipolar disorder differs from the brain of a healthy person.
 There is an important relationship between cognitive function and the development of bipolar disorder.
 Researchers have found out the differences in the average size of the brain of a person suffering from bipolar disorder.

 How Your Mood Becomes A Pray To The Condition

 It is considered by extreme mood swings from mania to depression.
 The patterns vary for each person.
 For some people, the episode can last for weeks or months, while for others it may be shorter but more frequent.

 During the manic phase of bipolar disorder, you may feel very happy and energetic all the time.
 You may spend a large amount of money on the things that you can’t even afford and wouldn’t normally want.
 You may feel happy at one time and annoyed at another.
 At some times, you may feel very creative and exciting, whereas, at the other moment, you may feel like not eating, sleeping or talking to anyone.
 You can become annoying quickly.
 You may also experience the symptoms of psychosis that may affect your mental health in a negative way.
 The highs and lows phases of life are so extreme that they start affecting the normal lifestyle.

 - There are various medications available that help in preventing the episodes of mania, hypomania, and depressions.
 They are also known as mood stabilizers and are taken for a long basis.